-Eliminating harmful insects and crop-destroyers without adversely affecting beneficial predators, pollinators, and wildlife have been important considerations in organic horticulture.
+Eliminating harmful insects and crop-destroyers without adversely affecting beneficial predators and pollinators has been important considerations in organic farming.
 Green lacewings are a very effective natural help in dealing with many garden pests.

 Below are some tips for understanding their role, garden benefits, and how to attract them.

 Belonging to the order Neuroptera, green lacewings are attractive insects of the family Chrysopidae .
 They are a valuable part of any integrated pest management (IPM) system, being some of the most effective natural predators of garden pests.

 These delicate-looking creatures have four, almost transparent, wings, veined in bright green or sometimes brown.
 Also, they possess long antennae and copper-golden eyes.

 Green lacewing eggs are tiny, pale green, and oval-shaped.
 However, they turn gray just before hatching.
 The image below represents a picture of what the eggs look like.

 These insects that eat other insects have an unusual and very recognizable way of depositing their eggs.
 The eggs appear as light-colored elongated shapes attached to a fine thread hanging underneath plant leaves.

 These hatch in a few days as tiny, alligator-shaped larvae (with pincers) that feed continuously for 2-3 weeks, shedding skins several times.

 After this time, the larvae begin spinning a fine cocoon for the pupal phase, before finally emerging as adults.
 Green lacewing larvae require a lot of energy during this process.
 As a result, they need to devour large quantities of food.